 A hernia occurs when a weakness in the muscles of the abdominal wall allows tissue to protrude through.
 In the instance of an incisional hernia, the weakness is caused by the incision from a previous abdominal surgery that hasn’t healed properly, usually due to infection.

-The John Lawson Surgical Group specializes in treating incisional hernias at our office in Johnson City.
+The Premier Surgical Lawson Group specializes in treating incisional hernias at our office in Johnson City.
 Learn more about common symptoms and treatment options and call us at (423) 975-5650 to schedule your consultation today!

 Incisional Hernia Symptoms

 Many people notice bulging tissue when standing up, lifting heavy objects or bending over.
 The hernia will simply feel like a bump where the incision occurred and usually goes away when the patient lies on their back.